How to Season Rice in a Rice Cooker: 30 Easy Recipe Ideas

 Chili powder can be used to add a little heat and flavor to your rice.

-Curry powder is a great option for adding flavor to your rice, especially if you’re cooking with Indian or Thai foods.
+Curry powder or curry leaves are a great option for adding flavor to your rice, especially if you’re cooking with Indian or Thai foods.

 Paprika is a versatile seasoning that can be used to add flavor and color to your rice.